yujin-xin/IDS-for-MITM-attack/README.md

 # IDS-for-MITM-attack
 This is a bare minimum Host-based IDS specifically for Man-in-the-Middle attack.

-What it does is constantly monitoring the physical address of the gateway and logging it into log.txt When an anomaly happens―such as your current device is under eavesdrop―, it creates a new text file (anomaly.txt) to log the current event.
+What it does is it constantly monitoring the physical address of the gateway and logging it into log.txt When an anomaly happens―such as your current device is under eavesdrop―, it creates a new text file (anomaly.txt) to log the current event.

 run: